Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 - The name of our class is MyFirstJavaProgram
 - By convention, class names start with an uppercase letter.

-The name of the class that contain the main method must match the name of the source file (MyFirstJavaProgram.java)
+The name of the class containing the main method must match the name of the source file (MyFirstJavaProgram.java)

 ---